dib-lab/2020-paper-sourmash-gather/manuscript.md

 or k-mer matches [@kraken2;@kaiju].
-For many of these methods, the substantial increase in the number of available microbial reference genomes (1.1m in GenBank as of November 2021) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze; for example, bioBakery 3 provides a database containing 99.2k reference genomes [@biobakery3].
+For many of these methods, the substantial increase in the number of available microbial reference genomes (1.1m in GenBank as of November 2021) presents a significant practical obstacle to comprehensive compositional analyses.
+Most methods choose representative subsets of available genomic information to analyze; for example, bioBakery 3 provides a database containing 99.2k reference genomes [@biobakery3].
 Scaling metagenome analysis